synthtech/ps-scripts/README.md

-# taiga-build
+# ps-scripts

-A Powershell build script for [Taiga](https://github.com/erengy/taiga).
+Some Powershell scripts.